 Cardamon Street, Ground Floor, 38 Elgin Street, Central, Hong Kong

-Grassroots Pantry (NOW CLOSED)
+Grassroots Pantry (closed)

 Grassroots Pantry is an organic vegetarian and vegan restaurant where you can savor menu items like poached eggs with smashed avocado, satay skewers and brown rice crackers, and organic red quinoa.
 The Scandinavian minimalist design allows you and your pet to unwind from the busy city in the outside area.